 What is Non-Verbal Reasoning?

-The questions appear in diagrammatic and pictoral formats.
-Your child will need to be able to understand and analyse this information mentally and without limitations of language skills.
+NVR questions appear in diagrammatic and pictoral formats.
+Candidates will need to be able to understand and analyse this information mentally and without limitations of language skills.
 Often, pupils are asked to look at a sequence and find the odd one out.
 Other examples of typical NVR questions include:

-Through practice and familiarisation, children are able to improve their skills in this area, despite it not being taught conventionally in schools.
+Through consistent practice, exposure and familiarisation, pupils can able to improve their skills in this area.

 Get an idea of your child's Non-Verbal Reasoning ability by trying a free BOFA Non-Verbal Reasoning demo test with them:

 How can I help my child improve their Non-Verbal Reasoning skills?

 - Try plenty of practice questions so they become familiar with NVR question styles.
 Some schools will provide practice questions for home use, but there are also plenty of resources available from learning providers aimed to develop a pupils NVR ability.

 - A good mathematical knowledge is helpful when answering NVR questions.
 Ensure your child is confident with their school learning.

 - Play visual games like 'Spot the difference'.

 - Develop their spacial awareness, especially of shapes, with jigsaws, lego and construction material.
 Make a note to talk to your child about how shapes interlock.